• Best of Web

 Mel Gibson’s epic film Braveheart, released 30 years ago in 1995, introduced many non-Scots to one of our greatest heroes, William Wallace.
 A fierce and uncompromising patriot, Wallace gave English invaders fits for years until his capture on August 5, 1305 (a mere 720 years ago next week).

 Young Wallace had emerged early in life as a Scottish warrior of special mettle, leading his countrymen to a smashing victory at the Battle of Stirling Bridge on September 11, 1297.
 His courage united Scotland, but 11 months after Stirling, the Scots were outnumbered at Falkirk and dealt a crushing blow.
 His forces scattered, Wallace took his campaign for independence to the courts of Europe in search of foreign alliances.
 When he returned to Scotland in 1303, he was the most-wanted fugitive in the British Isles.
-He was betrayed to England’s King Edward in the summer of 1305.
+He was betrayed to England’s King Edward I in the summer of 1305.

 The evidence is strong that it wasn’t commoners who broke faith with him, but highly placed Scottish officials who sold out to Edward.
-Before his torture and execution in London, he responded to the charges against him with these words:
+Before his torture and execution in London, Wallace responded to the charges against him with these words:

 I cannot be a traitor, for I owe him no allegiance.
 He is not my Sovereign; he never received my homage; and whilst life is in this persecuted body, he never shall receive it.
 To the other points whereof I am accused, I freely confess them all.
 As Governor of my country I have been an enemy to its enemies; I have slain the English; I have mortally opposed the English King; I have stormed and taken the towns and castles which he unjustly claimed as his own.
 If I or my soldiers have plundered or done injury to the houses or ministers of religion, I repent me of my sin; but it is not of Edward of England that I shall ask pardon.